gulfiliz/gulfiliz.github.io/_posts/2025-05-17-wittgenstein.md

 Between the Tractatus and the Investigations:
 Wittgenstein stopped doing philosophy for ten years.

-He built a house for his sister in Vienna — with extreme precision, demanding that the ceiling of one room be raised by 3 centimeters
+He built a house for his sister in Vienna, with extreme precision, demanding that the ceiling of one room be raised by 3 centimeters